 How do I conduct a mock election in my school?

 Schools can conduct a mock election whichever way works best for their students.
-Our office will provide a PDF of paper ballots, however some schools may choose to conduct the voting a different way.
-The results reporting mechanism will open on October 17th for “Early Voting” and close on Mock Election Day on November 1, 2016.
-Our office will also provide "I Voted" stickers.
+Our office will provide paper ballots, however some schools may choose to conduct the voting a different way.
+The results reporting mechanism will open on October 15th for “Early Voting” and close on Student Mock Election Day on October 30, 2018.

 How does my school report the results?